ishanjain28/pluto/README.md

 # pluto
 A CLI and Library for lightning fast, aggressive and reliable downloads.

 Pluto is a Multipart File Downloader.
 It comes in form of a package and a CLI.
-It works by dividing the file into a given number of parts, Each part is given a range of bytes to download, As all the parts are downloading they are also written to the saveFile in correct order.
+It works by dividing the file into a given number of parts, Each part is given a range of bytes to download, As all the parts are downloading they are also written to the file in correct order.

 There are a lot of tool similar and better than Pluto but most of them have an upper limit of 16 or 32 parts whereas Pluto has no upper limit.